tsingke/cops/README.md

 COPS: Cache Oblivious Parallel SIMD Viterbi
 =====================================

-A cache-oblivious SSE-based implementation of the Viterbi algorithm for Hidden Markov Models (HMMER), using inter-task parallelism on the SSE units of x86 processors, and multi-threading.
+A cache-oblivious SSE-based implementation of the Viterbi algorithm for Hidden Markov Models, using inter-task parallelism on the SSE units of x86 processors, and additionally multi-threading.
 Developed for the latest version (3.1b1) of the HMMER suite: http://hmmer.janelia.org/

 COPS is mainly a research project, developed as the final application of my mas bter's thesis work.
 It was the subject of a paper submitted to the BMC journal of Bioinformatics, one the most prestigious bioinformatics papers worldwide.
 Currently (February 2014) the paper is in its final peer-review.